 Sound

-Having worked a lot with spoken word I became increasingly interested in working with sound, making several pieces over the years such as filmpoems in collaboration with others.
+Having worked a lot with spoken word I became increasingly interested in working with sound, making several pieces over the years such as filmpoems solo and in collaboration with others.
 I undertook an ecoacoustics residency with composers/sound artists Annea Lockwood and Leah Barclay in 2019, following an initial self led residency at Camp in France in 2018 exploring field recording and use of instruments.
 I am on Bandcamp as Clare Archibald/Applicable Tenses - follow button in the social bar at the top of this page

-I have since composed/designed and performed the sound for Can You Hear the Interim (2020) using electronics, field recordings, harmonium, piano and harmonica.
+I composed/designed and performed the sound for Can You Hear the Interim (2020) using electronics, field recordings, harmonium, piano and harmonica.
 In 2020 I also released a soundscape (field and binaural recordings, spoken word), Memory of Unrepeat (Slow Notes for Voegelin) as part of a the Slow Notes series by Broken 20 records.

 " What sets Birl of Unmap is the voices...It’s a beautifully arranged work, with full credit to Clare Archibald for allowing space for the contributors but keeping the voices embedded in the music rather than sitting on top.
 It’s her research and recordings that give Birl Of Unmap a historical heft, the real sense of location and time" A Closer Listen, 2022